LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-1-server-side.md

 }
 ```

-Players will recieve for each room a name and information about the slots.
+Players will receive one of these for each room.
+It contains its name and the number of slots available and used.

 Now change the lobby info the include RoomDatas: